Meet the Team

 Now, in a role created for her at LEA, she takes her experience as a week-in, week-out teacher to provide resources for our educators.

 Denise lives in the St. Louis area with her husband, Jeff.
-The two have a daughter (Sarah who is a DCE), a son-in-law (Matt), and two granddaughters.
+The two have a daughter (Sarah who is a DCE), a son-in-law (Matt), and three granddaughters.

 She’s also a committed walker, having completed dozens of races, including the Disneyworld Dopey — a 5K, 10K, half-marathon, and marathon in four days — twice.